 What is customer churn?

 Customer churn is when a customer, user, or subscriber “breaks up” with a company and stops using its product or service.
-Sometimes referred to as attrition, nearly all companies experience churn.
-Consumers do not have to be paying customers to churn: a user foregoing Google or Facebook is considered customer churn, as is a large corporation canceling its office building lease.
-Because churn hurts company growth, many brands are (rightly) obsessed with reducing it.
+Sometimes referred to as customer attrition, nearly all companies experience churn.
+Consumers do not have to be paying customers to churn: a user foregoing Google or Facebook is considered customer churn, as is a large corporation canceling its office building lease. <b>Because churn hurts company growth, many brands are (rightly) obsessed with reducing it.

 Why companies care about customer churn